Solving discrete constrained problems on de Rham complex: Abstract

 \section{Abstract}

-The main difficulty in solving the discrete constrained problem is its poor and even ill condition.
-In this paper, we transform the discrete constrained problems on de Rham complex to Laplace-like problems.
-This transformation not only make the constrained problems solvable, but also make it easy to use the existing iterative methods and preconditioning techniques to solving large-scale discrete constrained problems.
+The poor and even ill conditions of the discrete constrained problems cause some difficulties in solving them with iterative methods.
+In this paper, we transform the discrete constrained problems on de Rham complex to equivalent Laplace-like problems.
+This transformation not only make these constrained problems solvable, but also make it easy to use many existing iterative methods and preconditioning techniques to solving large-scale discrete constrained problems.

 \textbf{Keywords: constrained problem, divergence-free, ill condition, iterative method }